 All tax planning decisions rest upon the principles of how the US Tax Brackets/Buckets are set up.
 When we are discussing tax strategies regarding investments, the effectiveness of the strategy often relies on the tax bucket that a person is in.

 In the example above, Ricky and Lucy’s marginal rate (or tax bracket) is 25%.
 Another dollar of income would be taxed at 25% until that bucket is full (and then move on to the next empty higher bucket).
 Furthermore, another dollar of deduction would save them a dollar of income being taxed at 25% until that bucket is empty (and then move on to the next lower full bucket).
 This means if you are in the 15% tax bracket, every dollar deduction saves you 15 cents in taxes.
 While if you are in the 35% tax bracket, you save 35 cents.
 Both are benefits, but you can see how knowing this is important to understand when making decisions!

 Our clients at Veater Financial Group benefit from tax planning being a part of their regular review schedule.
 Please feel free to call in with any additional questions.

 Content in this material is for general information only.
 Examples shown are hypothetical for illustrative purposes only.
 Individual results will vary.
 Tax laws and provisions are subject to change.
-LPL Financial representatives do not offer tax advice or services.
-We suggest that you discuss your specific tax issues with a qualified tax advisor.
+SagePoint Financial nor its representatives offer tax advice.
+These matters should be discussed with your tax advisor.